 In July, Journey to the Heart of the Summer offers live performances.

-The Jules Verne Challenge in August commemorates the first balloon flight, while the Liberty Ball celebrates the release of Amiens in 1944.
+The Jules Verne Challenge in August commemorates the first balloon flight, while the Liberty Ball celebrates the liberation of Amiens in 1944.

 The Medieval waterside offer nautical games in September.